MahimanaGIT/DatasetBuilder/README.md

-# DatasetBuilder
-Dataset Builder Using OpenCV, PyQt5 (Python)
+# Dataset Builder Using OpenCV, PyQt5 (Python) Using Webcam

 1. Make a directory named "data" inside which make a folder named "images".